Assignments

 Below are basic descriptions of each category of assignments for this semester.
 More details are available on the individual pages for each assignment.

-Research Proposals
+Research Proposals and Plan

 You’ll submit three proposals thoughout the semester.
 Each proposal should consist of four parts, explained in more detail here, and is worth 10 points toward your final grade.
 The written proposal should be 2 pages, double-spaced, 12-point font, and 1-inch margins.

 Think of the research proposal as a more informed version of brainstorming.
 This should be something for which you’ve given some serious thought but where you haven’t yet started any analysis.
 You at least have some idea of the data you’d like to use, where to find it, and how to use it (i.e., you have some identification strategy and estimation method in mind).
-The purpose of the proposal is to develop and idea sufficiently far before receiving feedback.
+The purpose of the proposal is to develop an idea sufficiently far before receiving feedback.

 The research plan is worth 10 points toward your final grade (2 points per section of the report).
 It is due via Canvas by April 21.
-You will also need to develop a short 15 minute presentation for your proposal.
+You will also need to develop a short 15 minute presentation for your research plan.
 We’ll spend the final two class days discussing your research plans and how best to turn them into papers!

 Paper Presentations